OpenSentry/idp/README.md

   }
 }
 ```

-## A note on scopes
-The scope `authenticate:identity` is used whenever the password credentials of an Identity is involved.
-This also include verification codes that are a form of two-factor alias for passwords.
-This scope should be restricted to applications inside the trust zone only.

 ## Endpoints
 All endpoints can only be reached trough HTTPS with TLS.
 All endpoints are protected by OAuth2 scopes that are required by the client to call the endpoints.
 The following endpoints are exposed: